A Doctor’s View of Senior Living Options Near You

 Assisted Living

-Assisted living residences are best described as housing for people with disabilities or older adults who cannot or choose not to live independently.
+Assisted living residences are best described as housing for people with disabilities or older adults who cannot live independently.
 Most offer apartments that can be appointed with furniture of the resident’s choosing, resulting in a more home-like environment.

 Seniors in assisted living enjoy the group environment to keep up with friends and like-minded people.
 Almost all of these communities offer personal care, medication, dining, housekeeping, and laundry services.
 Some allow pets and offer pet care services.